markkolich/kolich-httpclient4-closure/README.md

     #~> cd kolich-httpclient4-closure
     #~/kolich-httpclient4-closure> sbt
     ...
-    kolich-httpclient4-closure:2.3>
+    kolich-httpclient4-closure>

 You will see a `kolich-httpclient4-closure` SBT prompt once all dependencies are resolved and the project is loaded.

 In SBT, run `package` to compile and package the JAR.

-    kolich-httpclient4-closure:2.3> package
+    kolich-httpclient4-closure> package
     [info] Compiling 27 Java sources to ~/kolich-httpclient4-closure/target/classes...
-    [info] Packaging ~/kolich-httpclient4-closure/dist/kolich-httpclient4-closure-2.3.jar ...
+    [info] Packaging ~/kolich-httpclient4-closure/dist/kolich-httpclient4-closure.jar ...
     [info] Done packaging.
     [success] Total time: 4 s, completed

-Note the resulting JAR is placed into the **kolich-httpclient4-closure/dist** directory.
+Note the resulting JAR is placed into the `kolich-httpclient4-closure/dist` directory.

-To create an Eclipse Java project for kolich-httpclient4-closure, run `eclipse` in SBT.

-    kolich-httpclient4-closure:2.3> eclipse
+Run `gen-idea` in SBT to create an IntelliJ IDEA project:

+    kolich-httpclient4-closure> gen-idea
     ...
-    [info] Successfully created Eclipse project files for project(s):
-    [info] kolich-httpclient4-closure

-You'll now have a real Eclipse **.project** file worthy of an Eclipse import.

-Note your new **.classpath** file as well &mdash; all source JAR's are fetched and injected into the Eclipse project automatically.
+In IntelliJ, navigate to your checkout directory, and open this project as an "Existing project".

 ## Licensing